Finding a place to live

 Living with other students or friends is cost-effective as you share costs such as rent, utilities and sometimes even the food bill if you do shared meals.
 You can search for rentals on the TradeMe website.
 Visit the Tenancy Services website to learn about the rights and responsibilities of renters in New Zealand.

 Homestays are a popular form of accommodation for international students and visitors, especially for those who want to improve their English and experience New Zealand culture.
 It is a great way to settle in a new country and get to know its surroundings.
-Two homestay providers we work with are Host Families NZ and Auckland Homestay Services.
+Although Future Skills does not offer homestay accommodation we recommend the following two homestay providers: Host Families NZ and Auckland Homestay Services.

 Host Families NZ matches students and visitors with their ideal host family by providing each party with a detailed profile.
 You can feel safe and secure knowing that all host families are interviewed, and police screened.
 Whether you’re looking for short-term or long-term stays, their dedicated and experienced team match you with your ideal host.
 The placement fee is $300 and weekly accommodation is $330.
 Additional fees may be charged if you have special food requirements.
 You can expect a safe and welcoming family environment, a private bedroom, laundry availability, breakfast and dinner every day, lunches over the weekends, internet, electricity and water, and 24-hour support in case of an emergency.
 For more information, please email admin@hostfamilies.co.nz or call them on 021 026 91882.
 You can also visit their website here.